I Want To...

 - Will parking be a challenge on campus or at the ED entrance?

-Renovations and site preparation began in February 2017.
-Construction of the new addition will begin in November 2018.
+Site preparation began in July 2017.
+Construction of the new addition will begin by the end of November 2017.

-The construction project will span three years and take place in stages, during which all areas of HCGH will remain open.
+The construction project will start in late 2017 and take two years.
+It will take place in stages, during which all areas of HCGH will remain open.

 - HCGH emergency room volumes are up.
 The adult emergency room treated a record 60,310 patients last year, a 4.8 percent increase.
 One in four patients who visit the emergency room needs a higher level of care, whether admitted as an inpatient or to the psychiatry or observation units.
 The volume has been growing every month this fiscal year and, as a result, units providing a higher level of care are busier, which can contribute to longer wait times in the emergency room.